stone4789/excel_data_manager/README.md

 A script for sorting though large folders of excel spreadsheets, grouping them, cleaning them and converting them to csv for easier data exploration and forecasting.
+Confidential information has been removed.